 Rectal bleeding generally refers to blood that passes out of the anus.
-While it is typically the result of a source of bleeding from the lower colon or rectum (the last few inches of the large intestine), it can also come from the upper GI tract such as stomach or small intestine.
+While it is typically the result of a source of bleeding from the lower colon or rectum (the last few inches of the large intestine), it can also come from the upper GI tract, such as the stomach or small intestine.
 You will typically notice rectal bleeding on toilet paper, in the water of the toilet bowl, or in your stool.
 Arising as a result of a variety of digestive health issues, rectal bleeding can vary from being mild to severe, and can be a sign of both benign and serious conditions.
 This is why it is so important to meet with a gastroenterologist to determine the source and cause of the bleeding.

 During rectal bleeding, the blood can range in color from bright red to a dark, almost black hue with the consistency of tar (known as melena).
 The color and consistency depends on where the blood is coming from within the intestines and what is causing the bleeding.
 Generally, the closer the source of the bleed is to the anus, the brighter red the blood will be.

 Patients should seek immediate medical attention if: